zwjyyc/finch/README.md

 ![ucl-logo](http://static.ucl.ac.uk/img/ucl-logo.svg)
-This project contains a wide range of my understanding / implementations on topics around machine learning (ML) based on existing libraries (e.g. TensorFlow, PyTorch)
+This project contains a wide range of my understanding and implementations on machine learning (ML) topics based on existing libraries (e.g. TensorFlow, PyTorch)

 Some topics (e.g. database) is not a strictly ML topic, however you would require that in the cycle of developing a ML project